 Storybook Testing

-Storybook serves as the component documentation and visual testing layer.
+Storybook serves as the component documentation and local interaction layer.
 Stories span all three UI packages (shared, admin, client) and are aggregated into a single Storybook instance hosted from packages/shared.

 How To Approach Tests

-Storybook stories serve a dual purpose: living component documentation and visual regression testing.
-The philosophy is that every exported component should have a story, and stories should demonstrate the component's full range of states — default, edge cases, responsive behavior, and error states.
+Storybook stories serve two practical purposes: living component documentation and a fast local surface for exploring component states.
+The philosophy is that every shared foundation should have a story, and stories should demonstrate the component's range of states — default, edge cases, responsive behavior, and error states.

 Architecture